Enrique Villanueva

-Enrique Villanueva, officially the Municipality of Enrique Villanueva (Lungsod sa Enrique Villanueva; Bayan ng Enrique Villanueva), is a municipality in the province of Siquijor, Philippines.
+Enrique Villanueva, officially the Municipality of Enrique Villanueva (Lungsod sa Enrique Villanueva; Bayan ng Enrique Villanueva, Known Locally as Talingting), is a municipality in the province of Siquijor, Philippines.
 According to the 2024 census, it has a population of 6,965 people.

 The town is named after Enrique Cayetano Villanueva y Teves, a former Governor of Negros Oriental.
 Enrique Villanueva is 22 km from the provincial capital Siquijor.

 Geography

 Barangays

 Enrique Villanueva is politically subdivided into 14 barangays.
 Each barangay consists of puroks and some have sitios.